Midsomer Murders

 But how is this interwovenness of English history in Midsomer Murders?

-1. The chronicle of Midsomer County – sorted by year or by episode – including links to the deep dives to (2)
+1. Article on the history of Midsomer County, specially the chronicle of Midsomer County – sorted by year or by episode

 2. Chapters on various references to English history mentioned in Midsomer Murders – landscape painter Henry Hogson and his paintings, Ellis Bell and “The House of Satan”, and so on.
 See here for an overview, or click in the menu on “History in MM” to go to the relevant era or season – depending on whether you are looking for an event or watching an episode in which English history is mentioned.